 Drinking too much alcohol on a single occasion or over time can cause health problems, including:

-- Liver disease.
-Heavy drinking can cause increased fat in the liver as known as hepatic steatosis, inflammation of the liver as known as alcoholic hepatitis, and over time, irreversible destruction and scarring of liver tissue as known as cirrhosis.
+- Alcoholic liver disease also called alcoholic cirrhosis.
+Heavy drinking can cause increased fat in the liver as known as hepatic steatosis, inflammation of the liver as known as alcoholic hepatitis, and over time, irreversible destruction and scarring of liver tissue as known as alcohol induced cirrhosis.

 - Digestive problems.
 It can interfere with absorption of B vitamins and other nutrients.
 Heavy drinking can damage your pancreas or lead to inflammation of the pancreas as known as pancreatitis.